gbechara/gcpdemos/devopsdemo1/README.md

 - Install the Cloud Build GitHub App on your GitHub account or in an organization you own.
 - Create a PAT
 - Make sure to set your token to have no expiration date and select the following permissions when prompted in GitHub: repo and read:user.
 If your app is installed in an organization, make sure to also select the read:org permission.
+- Create a GCP secret to store github PAT in **my-github-secret**

 Create a new project and:
 - Fork this repo in github then clone it locally in you dev env,
-- In your local dev env Change configSync/syncRepo in devopsdemo ./gke-conf/apply-spec.yaml then push this to your github repo
+- In your local dev env change configSync/syncRepo in devopsdemo ./gke-conf/apply-spec.yaml then push this to your github repo
-- Change github_config_app_installation_id = 12345678, you get this from https://github.com/settings/installations/
+- In your local dev env change github_config_app_installation_id = 12345678, you get this from https://github.com/settings/installations/
-- Change project_id and project_number in ./variable.tf<br/>
+- In your local dev env change project_id and project_number in ./variable.tf<br/>
-- Change project ids in related serviceaccounts.yaml example : cloudsql-sa@$PROJECT_ID1-413615.iam.gserviceaccount.com</br>
+- In your local dev env change project ids in related serviceaccounts.yaml example : cloudsql-sa@$PROJECT_ID1-413615.iam.gserviceaccount.com</br>
-- Create a secret to store github PAT in **my-github-secret**
 - Then launch and wait (about 15 min)<br/>

 ```